How to Install Fedora?

-Once the update is done click on Yes and this requires a manual reboot in order to complete the process.
-Installing updates via the terminal without using a utility such as a screen or terminal is always a very bad idea unless it is a disposable installation.
+Once the update is done, click on.
+Yes, and this requires a manual reboot in order to complete the process.
+Installing updates via the terminal without using a utility such as a screen or terminal is always a terrible idea unless it is a disposable installation.
 Now the freshly updated Fedora 29 is available.

 Actual application listings are provided.
 Fedora also supports us to enable Third-party software repositories.
-Open Software repositories and we find Google Chrome repository and this is a big change in Fedora which does not facilitate proprietary applications.
+Open Software repositories, and we find Google Chrome repository, and this is a big change in Fedora which does not facilitate proprietary applications.
 We can check for the Kernel version.
 This is the latest available.
 Firefox and Libre Office are available by default.
-The latest version of Fedora has a very basic look and feel with the Adwaita theme coming default with Gnome.
+The latest version of Fedora has a very basic look and feel, with the Adwaita theme coming in default with Gnome.
 By default, it creates a different partition for home and root.
-The home partition is separated from the distribution which makes a pretty decent default setup that desktop distributions should follow.
+The home partition is separated from the distribution, making a pretty decent default setup that desktop distributions should follow.

 New Features of Fedora

-- Fedora modularity – Provides a new option which allows the application to have dependencies of different versions and make use of them simultaneously.
+- Fedora modularity – Provides a new option that allows the application to have dependencies of different versions and simultaneously use them simultaneously.

 - GNOME – The addition of Thunderbolt device can be found in system settings